GMLC-TDC/concurrency/README.md

 [![](https://img.shields.io/badge/License-BSD-blue.svg)](https://github.com/GMLC-TDC/concurrency/blob/master/LICENSE)

 # Concurrency
-Collection of data structures used inside [HELICS](https://github.com/GMLC-TDC/HELICS) and supporting repos to support thread synchronization and concurrency.
+The concurrency library is a header only Collection of data structures used inside [HELICS](https://github.com/GMLC-TDC/HELICS) and supporting repos to support thread synchronization and concurrency.
+A significant chunk of the library is based on [libGuarded](https://github.com/copperspice/libguarded)

 ## General Structures